David Ring: Early years

-David Ring was born in Jonesboro, the seat of Craighead County in eastern Arkansas, the son of Baptist pastor Oscar Newton Ring.
+David Ring was born with cerebral palsy in Jonesboro, Arkansas, the seat of Craighead County, in the eastern part of the state.
+His father was Baptist pastor Oscar Newton Ring.
 Ring's father died in 1964.
 Cancer took his mother four years later.
 Ring was hence an orphan at the age of fourteen.
 Depressed from the combination of losing his parents and the difficulties of his disability, Ring dropped out of high school.
 Ring specifically struggled with losing his mother, the only woman he believed would love him.
 According to Ring, he attempted to commit suicide many times over the course of the following two years due to his depression.
 With the encouragement of his sister, however, he gave his life to Jesus in 1970 and returned to Liberty High School in Liberty, Missouri, where he graduated in 1971.
 Ring earned a Bachelor of Arts degree from William Jewell College in Liberty in 1976, where he was a member of Lambda Chi Alpha fraternity.

-His new signature message is "I have cerebral palsy, but cerebral palsy don't have me."
-His now famous catch phrase (concerning Christians who make excuses regarding their faith) is: "I have cerebal palsy and I serve the Lord with all that is within me, what's your excuse?"
+His signature message is "I have cerebral palsy, but cerebral palsy don't have me."
+His now famous catch phrase (concerning Christians who make excuses regarding their faith) is: "I have cerebral palsy, and I serve the Lord with all that is within me.
+What's your excuse?"